RAI conducting research in novel learning paradigms

 TurtleBot learning application in MaTHiSiS project

 UM has developed several applications to be using in the context of MaTHiSiS platform.
-These application will be used in learning environments by chidren with and without special needs (namely, Autism Spectrum Disorder and Profound and Multiple Learning Disabilities).
+These applications will be used in learning environments by chidren with and without special needs (namely, Autism Spectrum Disorder and Profound and Multiple Learning Disabilities).

 You can see the robot application during one of the tests performed in DKE facilities: